uhasker/getting-things-done-in-next-js/src/chapter2/02-basic-types.md

 const s2: string = s1;
 ```

-This is because TypeScript uses a _structural type system_ - it doesn't matter what the types are named (except for the primitive types of course), it only matters what their _structure_ looks like.
+This is because TypeScript uses a _structural type system_—it doesn't matter what the types are named (except for the primitive types of course), it only matters what their _structure_ looks like.

 Note that you can also use the `interface` keyword to achieve a similar effect: